AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ### Exploratory Analysis

 In this phase data is analyzed to determine what are the most common conditions, what states and regions are the highest and lowest.
-We start by analyzing total sales by weeks, months, quarters, and years to see if any patterns exist.
-We also analyze discounts and profits to determine if any insights can be gained from those features.
-We then perform similar analysis for each region represented in the data and each product category represented in the data.
-Finally, we perform additional analysis with outliers removed to see if the trends change depending on the absence of outlying data.
+We start by analyzing the states with the contidions and regions.
+We also analyzed Texas and Vermount and conditions.
+Lastly we went into the cities in Texas and conditions.

 - The explore.ipynb notebook in the notebooks directory contains a reproducible step by step process for exploring the data with details and explanations.

-- The explore.py file contains all the data exploration functions used in the final report notebook.
+- The wrangle.py file contains all the data exploration functions used in the final report notebook.

 **Steps Taken:**
-1. Analyze weekly, monthly, quarterly, and yearly total sales data.
+1. Analyze data per region.
-2. Analyze weekly, monthly, quarterly, and yearly sales data per region.
+2. Analyze data per state.
+3. Go into detail on highest and lowest month.
-3. Analyze weekly, monthly, quarterly, and yearly sales data per product category.
+4. Analyze data per cities in Texas.
-4. Analyze the discount feature in the data being sure to resample with average instead of sum.
-5. Perform additional analysis on total sales with outliers removed.
-6. Document all key takeaways.
-7. Encapsulate any code that will be used in the final report in explore.py.
+5. Encapsulate all preparation for final report in final.py.

 ### Modeling

-In this phase a sales forecasting model is produced to predict the expected sales, and profit, trends in 2018.
-Before doing this the data is split into train, validate, and test datasets to keep some data as unseen in order to maintain the integrity of our forecasting models.
-Various models are developed and the best one is chosen to produce the 2018 sales forecast.
+In this phase we tried three different models that outperformed the baseline.

 - The model.ipynb notebook in the notebooks directory contains a reproducible step by step process for exploring the data with details and explanations.

-- The model.py file contains all the modeling functions used in the final report notebook and model.ipynb notebook.
+- The wrangle.py file contains all the modeling functions used in the final report notebook and model.ipynb notebook.

-- The evaluate.py file contains helper functions used for evaluating the performance of the forecasting models.

 **Steps Taken:**
 1. Acquire, prepare, and split the data.
 2. Establish a baseline model.
-3. Create various total sales forecasting models.
+3. Create various models.
-4. Create various ensemble models using the data separated by region.
-5. Create various ensemble models using the data separated by product category.
-6. Evaluate the performance of all models and choose the model with the best performance.
+4. Evaluate the performance of all models and choose the model with the best performance.
-7. Use the best model to produce a sales, and profit, forecast for 2018.

 ___

 ## Conclusion

-<i>pending</i>
+The state of Texas had the highest number of strokes.
+All other conditions was the highest number of instances, but we went with stroke since was the most singular condition.
+Overall there was a lot of great info and I would like to go into more states and see what is the highest condition in each.

 ___